Just as clouds prepare to rain by forming in the sky, good fortune will come from the right kind of preparation.

 The fourth line, yin, shows one who waits in the place of blood.
 This person feels it is important to be in the middle of the action at all times, since being on the scene helps him/her understand the situation and avoid becoming isolated.

 The fifth line, yang, shows one who waits in the festive and opulent setting of a feast.
-Through self-discipline and balance this person will attain good fortune.
+This person shows self-discipline and balance.

 The sixth line, yin, shows someone waiting alone in a cave.
 Unexpectedly, three people come to help.
-If the guests are received well, there will be good fortune.
+If this person receives the guests well, things will work out better.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.